NMIRacle: Multi-modal Generative Molecular Elucidation from IR and NMR Spectra: Methods

 We ablate the impact of learnable positional encodings against sinusoidal positional encodings in Appendix~\ref{app:ablations}.
 For $^{13}\text{C}$-NMR spectra, where inputs are discrete chemical shift indices rather than continuous peaks, we omit positional encodings and instead use a learnable embedding lookup for each non-zero bin index.
 Each modality sequence $\mathbf{Z}_i^{\text{seq}}$ is then passed to an intra-modal transformer encoder to model local dependencies among peaks within the same spectrum

-producing modality-specific contextual embeddings.
+producing modality-specific embeddings.
 The encoded modalities are concatenated and fed to a separate, inter-modal transformer encoder:

-where $s$ is the combined sequence length after concatenation.
+where $;$ denotes concatenation along the sequence dimension, and $s = \sum_i s_i$ is the resulting sequence length.
 This enables dedicated learning between distinct modalities (e.g., associating IR absorption bands with ${}^1$H chemical shifts linked to the same functional groups).
 The obtained representation $\mathbf{H}_{\text{inter}}$ replaces the count-aware fragment tokens $\{\mathbf{h}_j\}$ used in Stage~1 (Eq.~\ref{eq:stage1_loss}) as contextual input to the pre-trained model $p_\phi$, thus conditioning molecular generation directly on spectral features. \paragraph{Fragment composition head} To enhance fragment-level supervision, we adopt a multi-task setup~\citep{hu2024accurate} optimizing concurrently the model for SMILES reconstruction (Eq. \ref{eq:stage1_loss}) and for predicting fragment compositions.
 First, the fused representation $\mathbf{H}_{\text{inter}}$ is mean-pooled to a global feature vector:

 Each fragment identity $f_j$ is represented by a one-hot vector $\mathbf{e}_{f_j}$ from the fragment vocabulary.
 For each fragment, we concatenate $\mathbf{h}_{\text{inter}}$ and $\mathbf{e}_{f_j}$ and predict a categorical distribution over possible counts: